vpbrendel/iLoci_Lai2020/work/README_refr-genome-summary.md

         download prep iloci breakdown stats
 ```

-This command could take up to an hour to run: go enjoy lunch or read a paper
+This command could take up to a couple of hours to run: go enjoy lunch or
-while you wait!
+read a paper while you wait!
 You will want to adjust the `--numprocs` parameter based on the number of
 available processors on your computer, as processing multiple genomes in
 parallel will complete the task more quickly.